Faculty Ranks and Qualifications

-In general, faculty should hold an earned doctoral or terminal degree obtained from a recognized university that is accredited regionally or nationally.
+In general, both full-time and part-time faculty should hold an earned doctoral or terminal degree obtained from a recognized university that is accredited regionally or nationally.
 Exceptions may be made in cases where candidates have outstanding or substantial industry experience in addition to a master's degree and professional certification, i.e., a CPA for an accounting faculty position.
-In some areas, a master's degree is considered a terminal degree, such as fine and applied arts (M.F.A. or studio-M.F.A. plus relevant experience).
+In some areas, a master's degree is considered a terminal degree, such as fine and applied arts (M.F.A. or studio-M.F.A., plus relevant experience).

 The rank of instructor is provisional.
 An instructor shall be promoted to the rank of assistant professor at the beginning of the semester following the receipt of the doctorate or appropriate terminal degree in his/her field.
 Individuals shall be selected on the basis of their potential as scholars and teachers.
 They shall hold a master's degree or its equivalent, except in special cases, together with additional indications of scholarship and teaching ability sufficient to give high promise that the candidate may subsequently achieve the qualifications required for promotion to a professorial rank.

 - Have demonstrated the potential to achieve excellence in teaching and scholarly or creative activities.